-Race - Caucasians and African Americans are over-represented in FSP programs compared to the general Medi-Cal population and the MHP population (Caucasian - 37.1% vs 29.9% for MHP and 21.1% Medi-Cal; African American - 29.8% vs 23.3% for MHP and 13.5% for Medi-Cal).
-With that said, the majority (59.2%) of races served in FSPs are of a race other than Caucasian.
+Race - Caucasians and African Americans are over-represented in FSP programs compared to the general Medi-Cal population and the MHP population (Caucasian - 37.8% vs 29.6 % for MHP and 20.1% Medi-Cal; African American - 29.8% vs 23.3% for MHP and 12.8% for Medi-Cal).
+With that said, the majority (59.5%) of races served in FSPs are of a race other than Caucasian.

 Age - There were no disparities identified in the FSP programs.
-Older adults are actually over-represented compared to the overall Medi-Cal beneficiaries in the MHP (16.4% vs. 9.0%).
-Older adults have traditionally been an underserved population so this is indicative of a reduction in disparity.
-With older adults' higher level of needs, it makes sense that they are served in FSPs, especially in our older adult-specific program.
+Older adults are over-represented compared to the overall Medi-Cal beneficiaries in the MHP (13.6% vs. 9.5%).
+Older adults have traditionally been an underserved population, so this is indicative of a reduction in disparity.
+With older adults' higher level of needs, it makes sense that they are served in FSPs, especially in our older adult-specific program. - The FSPs served an array of age groups, but over half (56.0%) were adults ages 26 to 59.
+Transition Age Youth (TAY) were the next highest age group served at 23.0%.
+Clients ages 0 to 15 represented the lowest percentage of the population served (3.0%) since many of our FSP partners focus on the adult and TAY populations.

-Gender - There are less females served in FSPs compared to the MHP and Medi-Cal beneficiary population (45.2% vs 53.6 for MHP and 52.7 for Medi-Cal)
+Gender - There are less females served in FSPs compared to the MHP and Medi-Cal beneficiary population (45.0% vs 53.0% for MHP and 52.7% for Medi-Cal), whereas those receiving SUPT services are majority male (52.1%).
+The FSPs served a slightly higher percentage of males than females (55.0% vs 45.0%).
+This differs from the overall MHP where more females are served than males.